sullrich/ah4c/README.md

 13. Custom script support - drop in your scripts and set STREAMER_APP env variable to match dir location
 14. Web graphs of cpu, mem, gpu (nvidia)
 15. Tee support (sending feed to a secondary target)
 16. Application based tuning!
-Just sent the feed to stdout
+Just send the feed to stdout
 99. ... and more to come!

 #### Docker Instructions